Reading and Phonics

 For further information about the teaching of Read, Write, Inc and for advice on how you can support your child at home, you can watch this short tutorial by following this link:

-Children in KS2 are taught guided reading sessions daily and this encourages fluency and accuracy.
+Children in KS2 are taught reading through whole class reading sessions daily and this encourages fluency and accuracy.
 We also offer our children a 'text based' curriculum where key stories and texts are linked with all learning challenges taught throughout all areas of the curriculum.